You are currently viewing In the Face of Lies: How I Conquered My Abuser in Court

 I saw myself in her as she spoke.
 I don’t even remember a lot of what she said.
 I looked at her and I saw myself years prior, believing him after his ex told me he was abusive to her – and blamed her for it.
 I believed him over her.
 That is the power of manipulation.
 I never thought he would do it to me.
 Our relationship was different.
 He told me she had a temper.
 He told me she was violent towards him.
 And I believed him.
 I believed him until it was too late not to.
 By that time I was so manipulated that I didn’t even see myself as a victim.
 Somehow during all of that, he had me believe I was the one messing up.

 As I looked at her I wondered.
 I wondered if she ever felt scared.
 If she ever doubted herself – her thoughts, her feelings, or her character because of his words or actions.
-I wondered if she was starting to realize he was laying about everything or if his hold was already so strong that she couldn’t.
+I wondered if she was starting to realize he was lying about everything or if his hold was already so strong that she couldn’t.

 While on the stand she spoke about being scared of being targeted because of my post revealing Travis’ name.
 She spoke about having compassion for me and what I had been through.